 Salimatu has big plans for the future of Bliss House.
 Right now, she is writing a vegan Nigerian cookbook and what she calls a “visual narrative about what it means to inhabit the body…in particularly, my body.
 It’s about food, memory, nostalgia, growing up, and the challenges we face existing in a body, but also the healing that can take place.”
 Salimatu gravitates toward these projects because they encompass writing, photography, and recipes — all the things she loves.

-She is also working on “Black Feast,” a dinner series based on specific bodies of work by Black artists throughout history.
+She also hosts “Black Feast,” a dinner series based on specific bodies of work by Black artists throughout history.
 She says, “the idea came from my experience reading books, watching films, and viewing art as part of an audience that was assumed to be white.
 When I read books, I noticed that the ‘you’ as in ‘you, the audience’ was a ‘you’ I could only pretend to be a part of.”
-The first Black Feast is slated for June and is inspired by Sister Outsider, a series of essays and speeches by feminist writer Audre Lorde.
+The next Black Feast is inspired by Raisin in the Sun.

 Whether she’s hosting events, writing, or exploring her next creative outlet, Salimatu feels that “it’s important to look at the big picture of what’s happening in the world, and to find a lot of meaning in what [she’s] doing.
 [She] likes finding different ways of telling a story and hopefully talking about the issues that matter through food.”
 Keep an eye out for her next pop-ups, including a vegan Nigerian brunch!